“DNA and RNA are the genetic material of every life on earth, made up of sugar, phosphate and nitrogenous bases.”

-The deoxyribose sugar lacks one oxygen molecule and carries hydrogen atom instead of a hydroxyl group at carbon 2.
+The deoxyribose sugar lacks one oxygen molecule and carries a hydrogen atom instead of a hydroxyl group at carbon 2.

-During the catalytic reaction, the difference of one oxygen makes easy for enzymes to distinguish DNA from RNA.
+During the catalytic reaction, the difference of one oxygen makes it easy for enzymes to distinguish DNA from RNA.

 Similarity: Both are five-carbon pentose sugar which forms a nucleotide by pairing with base and phosphate (sugar + base + phosphate = nucleotide).

-The DNA is made up of adenine, guanine, cytosine and thymine while the RNA is made up of the adenine, guanine, cytosine and uracil.
+The DNA is made up of adenine, guanine, cytosine and thymine while the RNA is made up of adenine, guanine, cytosine and uracil.